Structures and Lagrangian statistics of the Taylor-Green Dynamo: Abstract

 \section{Abstract}

 The evolution of a Taylor-Green forced magnetohydrodynamic (MHD) system showing dynamo activity is analyzed via direct numerical simulations.
-The statistical properties of the velocity and magnetic field in Eulerian coordinates and along trajectories of fluid elements (Lagrangian coordinates) are studied during the kinematic, non-linear and saturated regime.
-We find that the probability density functions (PDFs) of the magnetic field change from strongly non-Gaussian PDFs in the kinematic regime to quasi-Gaussian PDFs in the saturated one.
-Their corresponding flatness give a precise handle on the definition of the limiting points of the different regimes.
-Fluid element (tracer) trajectories change from chaotic quasi-isotropic (kinematic phase) to strongly magnetic field aligned (saturated phase).
-This is connected to a dramatic increase of the correlation time of velocity and magnetic field fluctuations experienced by tracers largely exceeding one turbulent large-eddy turn-over time.
+The statistical properties of the velocity and magnetic field in Eulerian coordinates and along trajectories of fluid elements (Lagrangian coordinates) are found to change between the kinematic, non-linear and saturated regime.
+Fluid element (tracer) trajectories change from chaotic quasi-isotropic (kinematic phase) to mean magnetic field aligned (saturated phase).
+The probability density functions (PDFs) of the magnetic field change from strongly non-Gaussian in the kinematic to quasi-Gaussian PDFs in the saturated regime so that their flatness give a precise handle on the definition of the limiting points of the three regimes.
+Also the statistics of the fluctuations of the kinetic and magnetic energy along fluid trajectories change.
+All this goes along with a dramatic increase of the correlation time of velocity and magnetic field fluctuations experienced by tracers significantly exceeding one turbulent large-eddy turn-over time.
 A remarkable consequence is an intermittent scaling regime of the Lagrangian magnetic field structure functions at unusually long time scales.